 First, let’s be clear: this thing is a beast.
 It ships with a triple coil and a quad, and has received a ton of praise for its RBA.
 Like any great sub-ohm tank, it focuses like a laser on that all-important juice capacity, clocking in at a nice-sized 5 ML capacity – so that refills can be kept to a minimum during any heavy vaping sessions.
 It already offers a nice selection of coil options, so you’re sure to find something that works for your customization needs.

 Now, here’s the thing.
 There are some fantastic temperature-sensing coils, relying on either Titanium wire or Nickel 200 to sense temperature and adjust accordingly.
 The best part is that the coils are set up to be compatible with other technologies like the Cube II mod.
 That’s important, especially for those who already have a nice collection of Smok devices and want that compatibility.
 We tested ours using the Smok X Cube II, since we had been told about that great compatibility and wanted to maximize the experience.
 You can check out this and some of the best box mods here.
+Alternatively, if you’re after a simpler vape device, then check out our list of the best e-cigarettes money can buy!

 So, what did we find out?
 Well, we tested at a variety of different wattage’s, and started to really see vapor production at 70 Watts.
 As we went up in wattage, we found that the vapor production increased accordingly – with ridiculous clouds by the time we got to 140 watts.
 We tested it at higher settings as well, but must say that 120-140 is about the max for us.
 At anything above 140, there’s so much vapor that we couldn’t really inhale for more than a few quick draws.
 Like I said, this thing is a beast!